 - All tissue requests will be made on the NIH NeuroBioBank website.

 - A central committee will review tissue requests.

 - A request may be filled by one or several banks, depending on tissue inventories.

 - One common Material Transfer Agreement will be used by all 6 banks.

 - Donor information will be standardized.

 In 2014 the contract supporting the University of Maryland Brain and Tissue Bank was renewed under the auspices of the NIH NeuroBioBank.
-This bank will adhere to the guidelines of the NIH NeuroBioBank by collecting a broader range of disorders, however, special emphasis will be placed on developmental disorders, especially Autism Spectrum Disorders.
+This bank will adhere to the guidelines of the NIH NeuroBioBank by collecting a broader range of disorders, however, special emphasis will be placed on developmental disorders that are frequently observed in infants and children.